solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 Within any event you can create as many tickets as you need.
 To aid the creation of tickets which may share many similar settings you can duplicate a ticket using the **&vellip;** icon and choosing the **Duplicate** option.

 ::: tip
-If your event has price breaks for its tickets, duplicating a ticket and then modifying it's price and available to and from dates is often the quickest way to set these up.
+If your event has price breaks for its tickets, duplicating a ticket and then modifying its price and available to and from dates is often the quickest way to set these up.
 :::

 Outlined below are all the available options and settings for event tickets.